RBH 6500-SF Floorstanding Loudspeaker Reviewed

 RBH Sound knows a thing or two about speaker design.
 The Utah-based company has been doing it since the mid-1970s, producing OEM speakers for major players such as McIntosh and JBL before pivoting to focus on their own in-house speaker brand a decade or so later.
 Fast forward to 2023, and RBH now produces a wide range of high-end gear that spans the audiophile spectrum.
 Spend a few moments browsing their product page and you will find just about every type of speaker imaginable – from bookshelves to subwoofers to commercial installments, and everything in between.

-I recently had the pleasure of auditioning RBH’s entry-level floorstanding loudspeaker, the 6500-SF.
+I recently had the pleasure of auditioning the company’s new entry-level floorstanding loudspeaker, the RBH 6500-SF.
 At first glance, this modestly-sized, three-way tower feigns the appearance of a standard, no-frills floorstander.
 Heck, even RBH describes it as “beautifully basic” in promotional materials.
 But upon closer inspection, the impressiveness of the craftmanship, design, and sonic superiority becomes increasingly clear, separating it from the pack and challenging essentially any $4,000 tower speaker pair for the top spot in its class.

 RBH 6500-SF speakers are some of the best-made audiophile speakers in their class from Utah these days